stratosphereips/StratosphereTestingFramework/README.md

 ### TODO
+- Show which connections have a label while listing models
 - Add auto note when putting a label
 - When the stf is used from several locations, it can happend that some dataset commands do not work because the pcap file is not there.
 Capture these issues.
 - Show more info about the model constructor